Chodax/AI-Powered-SDET/README.md

 ```

 ### ✅ 4.
 Get an LLM API Key and set it up
-Create a .env file in the root of the project and add your OpenRouter API key:
+Create a .env file in the root of the project and add your API key:

 ```.env
 API_KEY="your_api_key"